nautilus-cyberneering/pygithub/docs/how_to_create_a_subkey_for_signing.md

       Keygrip = 00CB9308AE0B6DE018C5ADBAB29BA7899D6062BE
 ```

-THen, you can replace your git config:
+Then, you can replace your git config:

 ```text
 [user]